 All the young people at Francis Barber have an allocated keyworker.
 They are the first port of call for concerns which arise during your child’s time at the PRU.
 If you are concerned about your child’s progress or engagement in education it is important that you share this with their keyworker.

-In addition to discussing concerns with your child’s keyworker, you are also able to speak directly with the SENCo, keystage coordinator or Head of Site.
+In addition to discussing concerns with your child’s keyworker, you are also able to speak directly with the SENCo, key stage coordinator or Head of School.

 How does the school decide whether a child has special educational needs and what extra help they need?

 All young people who are referred to Francis Barber undergo a period of assessment, this usually last for one week.
 During this time we are able to obtain an accurate picture of the young person’s academic levels as well as a better understanding of their strengths and areas for development.
 We are then able to see what type of provision would be most appropriate and whether any additional support is necessary.